PycKamil/pyckamil.github.io/_posts/2020-05-09-everything-wrong-with-xcframeworks.markdown

 Xcode wants to optimise the usage of `ProcessXCFrameworkLibrary` and ther is only one call per single `xcframework`.
 That's will make build to fail in pretty common usage case.
 Let’s say we have target `ModelA.framework` and `ModelB.framework` that links same `ModelCore.xcframework`.
 Xcode selects one of this targets to include the `ProcessXCFrameworkLibrary` step and if this selected target will start after another target utilising same xcframework build will simply fail with `Framework not found ModelCore`.
 I took me some time to figure out this race going on when my builds fails randomly 50% of time.

+**WWDC2020 update:**
+Xcode 12 fixes the race condition bug:

+{% highlight text %}

+Fixed a race condition where multiple targets using the same XCFramework could result in non-deterministic build failures.

+{% endhighlight %}

 ## Swift
 In order to produce Swift libary that's support module stability, frameworks needs to be created with `BUILD_LIBRARY_FOR_DISTRIBUTION` turned on: